Cunningham family: Generations

-Reception
+Development

 Due to being seen as the Hollyoaks original family, members of the Cunninghams have been popular, especially Max and Gordon.
 In 1997, Davinia Taylor was axed from her role as Jude for time-keeping issues.
 She departed in 1998.
 In 2008, it was reported that Taylor was to return to the show.

 On 9 May 2008, it was announced that Matt Littler had quit his role as Max and would leave in the late Summer after almost 13 years of playing the character.
 In a 2008 episode of T4, Littler reprised his role as Max in a dream sequence that seen him reunited with on-screen father, Bernard Latham (Gordon) in heaven.